shubhmjain30/notes/reactjs/reactjs-foundations.md

 **Problem:** How do we efficiently render dynamic lists while helping React track changes?

-**Theory:** The `key` prop helps React identify which items have changed, been added, or removed.
-This enables efficient updates to the DOM.
+**Theory:** The `key` prop is a special string attribute you need to include when creating lists of elements.
+It helps React identify which items have changed, been added, or been removed, enabling efficient DOM updates.

+**Why are keys important?**
+React uses keys to match children in the original tree with children in the subsequent tree.
+A stable and unique key for each item allows React to reuse and reorder existing components, which is much more efficient than re-rendering them from scratch.

+**Why not use the array index as a key?**
+Using an array index (`index`) as a key is an anti-pattern if the list can be reordered, filtered, or have items inserted/deleted from the middle.
+It can lead to:

+-   **Incorrect component state:** If you sort a list, the component at `index=0` might now have different data, but it could retain the state of the old component that was at `index=0`.
+-   **UI bugs:** Elements might not update correctly, leading to a confusing user experience.
+-   **Performance issues:** React might end up doing more DOM mutations than necessary.

 **Key Selection Rules:**